arctrong/md2html/bin/new_project/readme.txt

 - If required, create your own `doc/favicon.png` image and replace the existing one.

 - If required, add custom styles to the file `doc/custom.css`.
-It's not recommended to modify the content of the directory `doc/layout`.
-If improvements are done in the `md2html` program then the directory `doc/layout` may be entirely copied from there with replacement while the custom styles will stay untouched.

-- Write your own pages using the existing sample pages as examples.
+- Write your own pages using the existing sample pages in the directory `doc_src\sections` as examples.

 - Look into the file `md2html_args.json`.
 Particularly, commented GitHub link may be defined and uncommented if the writing worked if published there.

-- Consider using alternative themes.
-Have a look in at the variable `"theme": "light"` in the `md2html_args.json` file.
-The themes are stored in the `doc/themes` directory.
-    Alternative themes may be created from scratch (using the existing ones as examples) or taken from the `md2html` program installation directory.
-For example:

-    - copy the directory `dark` to the `doc/themes` directory;
+- In the directory `doc_src/sections/ref/` delete the pages `references.txt` and `glossary.txt`
-    - assign the value `dark` to the variable `theme` in the file `md2html_args.json`;
-    - fulfill forcible full documentation regeneration;
-    - the dark theme will be applied.
+    if they are not going to be used.
+Some cleanup may be done in the argument file `md2html_args.json`, but this is not necessary.

+- Consider using alternative *color themes*.

 Consult the [instructions](https://arctrong.github.io/md2html/readme.html) if any questions.